owalid/leaf-valley/README.md

 data/ -> Data sources
   augmentation/ -> Data augmented no_augmentation/ -> Data not augmented
+  models_saved/ -> Models and weights saved
 microservices/
-  econome/ -> Micro service which manage api instance preprocess/ -> scripts for preprocessing process/ -> scripts for training (machine learning and deep learning) utilities/ -> global utilities functions
+  econome/ -> Micro service which manage api instance (only for production) preprocess/ -> scripts for preprocessing process/ -> scripts for training (machine learning and deep learning) utilities/ -> global utilities functions